collective/collective.dancing/docs/README.txt

   Singing and Dancing is not gonna leave you in the lurch!

 Fully managable through the Plone interface
-  Singing and Dancing is fully usable out the web.
+  Singing and Dancing is fully usable out of the box.
 An extensive set of forms reachable through the configuration panel let you as the user configure many details of your newsletters, like *when* they're sent (periodically or manually), *what* is sent (through the use of the *Smart Folder* interface, or manually), and to whom.

 Subscriptions
   Singing and Dancing uses *confirmed subscription*, i.e. subscribers